cat-moy/cat-moy/README.md

 - 👋 Hi, I’m Moy
 - 💡 I’m interested in the Artificial Inteligence 🤖, Data Science 🧮, Cybersecurity 🧑‍💻, Web programming 💻 and networks 🛜
-- 📚 I’m currently learning Python 🐍, web developtmen 🌐, SQL 🗂️ and English 🌎
+- 📚 I’m currently learning C# 🟣, Python 🐍, web developtmen (JS for the DOM and CSS3) 🌐, SQL 🗂️ and English 🌎

 - 🦾 I’m looking to collaborate on projects large or small projects in order to learn from each other and demonstrate my development skills